 Any officer may resign at any time by giving written notice to the President.

 In the event of death, incapacity or resignation of officers other than the president, the President will appoint a replacement to serve until an election is held.

 The Council shall be the principal governing body of the Association.
-The Council shall consist of the Officers and five Councilors.
+The Council shall consist of the Officers and eight Councilors.

 Section 2.
 Quorum.